EverWoody Header

 VII.
 Why choose maple for heavy-duty furniture?

-Hard Maple vs. Soft Maple Metrics
+Hard Maple vs. Soft Maple: Common Substitution Risks

 Abrasion Resistance in Public Spaces